PizzaDAO/pizza-smartcontract/DeployV2.md

 Note that currently VRF is in preview on mainnet so the random consumer contract address may need to be put on an allow list.

 From the proxy owner:
-- [] send some link to the Random Consumer address to cover fees (varies by network)
+- [] send some Link Tokens to the Random Consumer address to cover fees (varies by network)
 - [] call `upgradeTo(newImplementationAddress)` on the proxy with the new implementation instance address
 - - [] alternatively, use the Open Zepplin web app (available in gnosis)
 - [] call `setVRFConsumer(randomConsumerAddress)` on the proxy with the random consumer address